ill10gic/CoRD/README.md

 python jemez/veg2npol.py data/vegclass_2z.asc initial_n.pol
 ```

-To run (not)CASiMiR to use D-FLOW inputs and output a .pol of n-values, use
+To run RipCAS to use D-FLOW inputs and output a .pol of n-values, use
 the `jemez/dflow_casimir.py` script.
 For example, if the path to the
 output netCDF with shear stress from D-FLOW is `data/jemez_r02_map.nc`
 and the path to our vegetation map is `data/vegclass_2z.asc`, we would